Cranston Street Armory: Decline

 Around 1990 the tenant units were transferred to other armories.
 The Field Artillery units were moved to the Armory of Mounted Commands in Providence and the Military Police units were moved to the Warwick Armory in Warwick.

 In 1996 the State of Rhode Island took over the property, and the National Guard moved out the following year.
 After the state passed tax incentives to encourage filming in Rhode Island the armory served a brief stint as a sound stage.
 In 2004 a proposed bond issue to finance renovation and restoration of the armory was placed on the ballot and supported by the West Broadway Neighborhood Association, but did not pass.
-In recent years, the building has hosted car shows, inaugural balls, track meets and home shows, and currently houses the office of the state fire marshal, and storage space for other R.I. state agencies.
+In recent years, the building has hosted car shows, inaugural balls, track meets, home shows and currently houses the office of the state fire marshal, and storage space for other Rhode Island state agencies.
 Today the building is in desperate need of repair.
 A small part of the building on the Parade Street side is occupied by the State of Rhode Island Fire Marshal and Bomb Squad, the main hall is used for storage.

 In 2014 Governor Chafee announced that the state would cut back on a renovation plan, and a state Senator proposed adding $3 million to the state budget for repairs.

 In January 2015, Providence Mayor Jorge Elorza held his inauguration gala in the building.
 A few weeks later, it was named as one of 2015's "Most Endangered Properties" by the Providence Preservation Society, one of many times it has earned that distinction.